pddenhar/IOT-RC-Controller/README.md

 Dependencies
 ------------
-Clone [android-mrpc](https://github.com/alex-sherman/android-mrpc) into the same directory that you cloned IOT-RC-Controller into.
+Clone [android-mrpc](https://github.com/alex-sherman/android-mrpc) into the same parent directory that you cloned IOT-RC-Controller into.

 It is required for the project to compile.
 If you want to clone it somewhere else, change the projectDir setting in settings.gradle to the correct path.